-🍋 zesty and refreshing.
-This cocktail is perfect for a hot spring or summer day.
-Spring and summer are known for being prime spritz cocktail seasons, and for good reason!
-Warm weather calls for refreshing cocktails!
+🍋 zesty & refreshing.
+This cocktail is perfect for sunny days!
+Spring and summer are known for being prime spritz cocktail seasons, because warm weather calls for refreshing cocktails!

-🍾 bubbly and fun.
-Bubbles make every cocktail more fun, and the prosecco is here to play.
-This beverage is perfect for parties, or a fun brunch!
+🍾 bubbly & fun.
+Prosecco is here to play in this bubbly cocktail.
+This is the perfect drink for happy hour, parties, or a fun brunch!

-⏱️ quick and easy.
-This recipe is so simple, you don't even need a cocktail shaker.
+⏱️ quick & easy.
+This is such a simple cocktail, you don’t even need a cocktail shaker.
 Just layer the ingredients in your cocktail glasses, and you are good to go!

 🛒 ingredients